Lateral spreading effects on VLBI radio images of neutron star merger jets: Applications of the spreading jet semi-analytic model to GW 170817

 Afterglow light curves have served as powerful tools to understand the jet physics.
-However, there is degeneracy among the system parameters.
-Consequently, a given light curve can be compatible with a wide range of models, with varying model parameters.
-As we have discussed, the light curves peak when the jet core becomes visible to the observer.
-Since the Lorentz factor of the core depends on the Sedov length $l \propto (E/n)^{1/3}$, the peak time $T_{p} \propto l \Delta \theta^{2}$ alone can not determine the angle $\Delta \theta = (\theta_{\rm obs}-\theta_{c})$.
-The peak flux also does not provide constraints on the angles as it depends on additional microphysical parameters which are poorly constrained by observations.
-The width of the light curve peak only constrains $\theta_{\rm obs}/\theta_{c}$.
-For a fixed ratio jets with wider cores and larger viewing angles will produce a similar peak \citep{nakar_piran_2020}.
+However, \cite{nakar_piran_2020} has discussed in detail (see also \citealt{Mooley_2018, Ryan_2020}), there is degeneracy among the system parameters.
+A given light curve can be compatible with a wide range of models, with varying model parameters.
+Light curves, especially the widths of the light curve peaks, can constrain only the angular ratio $\theta_{\rm obs}/\theta_{c}$, and each angle is not determined separately.

-This implies very different physical conditions can result in almost identical light curves.
-To illustrate this point, five different Gaussian jets are considered, with parameters given in table \ref{tab:datatable3}.
+To illustrate the degeneracy, five different Gaussian jets are considered, with parameters given in table \ref{tab:datatable3}.
 These models were obtained by fixing the ratio $\theta_{\rm obs}/\theta_{c}$, and scaling $\theta_{\rm obs},\ \theta_{c},\ n$ and $\epsilon_{B}$ to keep $T_{p}$ and $F_{\nu}(T_{p})$ constant.
 We have fixed the energy $E$ while varying the CBM density $n$.
 The models span two orders of magnitude of $n$ (or equivalently a factor of $10^{2/3}$ in $l$) and one order of magnitude for $\epsilon_{B}$.
 The models chosen to roughly match radio ($\nu = 3\ GHz$) data for the afterglow of the neutron star merger GW170817.
 The light curves are shown in figure \ref{fig:degenLC} in which the light curves are identical around the peak.